Skip to main content Skip to main navigation Skip to footer content

 View Achievement Gaps Data

-• The enlarged achievement gaps for both URM and Pell students are the main driver for the drop in the 6-year FTFTF graduation rate for the Fall 2017 cohort, given the fact that the majority of our students are URM and Pell recipients.
+• The decreased achievement gaps for both URM and Pell students are the main drivers for the increase in the overall 6-year FTFTF graduation rate for the Fall 2018 cohort, given the fact that the majority of our students are URM and Pell recipients.

 • The main groups of our URM and Pell recipients are Hispanic students.
-Hispanic first-time students from the Fall 2017 cohort graduated at a rate of 53.5%, which is 3.5 percentage points lower than that for the Fall 2016 cohort (57.0%).
+Hispanic first-time students from the Fall 2018 cohort graduated at a rate of 56.4%, which is 2.9 percentage points higher than the Fall 2017 cohort (53.5%).

 • African American students have reversed the multiyear decline in the 6-year graduation rate.
-African American first-time students from the Fall 2017 cohort graduated at a rate of 39.6%, which is 1.8 percentage point higher than that for the Fall 2016 cohort (37.8%).
+African American FTFTF students from the Fall 2018 cohort graduated at a rate of 43.6%, which is 4 percentage points higher than the Fall 2017 cohort (39.6%) and represents a five-year high.

-• Asian first-time students from the Fall 2017 cohort graduated at a rate of 52.0%, which is 1.5 percentage points higher than that for the Fall 2016 cohort (50.5%).
+• Asian FTFTF students from the Fall 2018 cohort achieved an all-time high 6-year graduation rate of 55.7%, which is 3.7 percentage points higher than the Fall 2017 cohort (52.0%).
 Asian students are not classified as URM but around two-thirds of Asian first-time undergraduate students at Fresno State are Southeast Asian students who experience the same challenges as URM students.

 Five Equity Priorities: